LieberInstitute/LFF_spatial_ERC/README.md

 Expression Omnibus (GEO) with accession numbers GSE307990 and GSE308007.

-Processed data files (R objects) used to make the interactive apps (logcounts only) can be found on https://research.libd.org/globus/ under the heading jhpce#LFF_ERC.
+Processed data files (R objects) used to make the interactive apps (logcounts only) can be found on our [Globus Endpoints](https://research.libd.org/globus/) under the heading `jhpce#LFF_ERC`.
 R objects with both the counts and logcounts can be downloaded through the fetch_data() function from [spatialLIBD website](https://research.libd.org/spatialLIBD/) v1.23.1 or newer.